dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/migrations.md

 uid: data/ef-mvc/migrations
 ---

-# Tutorial: Using the EF Core migrations feature for ASP.NET Core in an MVC web app
+# Tutorial: Using the migrations feature - ASP.NET MVC with EF Core

 In this tutorial, you start using the EF Core migrations feature for managing data model changes.
 In later tutorials, you'll add more migrations as you change the data model.